frankwswang/Quiqbox.jl/docs/src/SCF.md

 nucCoords = [[-0.7, 0.0, 0.0], [0.7, 0.0, 0.0]];

-bs = genBasisFunc.(nucCoords, "STO-3G", "H") |> flatten
+bs = genBasisFunc.(nucCoords, "STO-3G", nuc) |> flatten

 resRHF = runHF(bs, nuc, nucCoords)

 @show resRHF.Ehf resRHF.C resRHF.Eo resRHF.occu
 ```

-After the SCF procedure, one can also easily store the result in a `MatterByHF` for further data processing such as generating a [Molden](@ref) file.
+After the SCF procedure, one can also store the result in a `MatterByHF` for further data processing such as generating a [Molden](@ref) file.
 ```@repl 3
 mol = MatterByHF(resRHF);
 ```

 ### Flexible core functions

-If the user wants to fine-tune the SCF iteration to achieve better performance, Quiqbox has provided various more flexible core functions that
-allow the user to customize the HF methods:
+If the user wants to fine-tune the SCF iteration to achieve better performance, Quiqbox has provided various core types and functions that allow the user to customize the HF methods:

 [`HFconfig`](@ref)